wikkii/win-install-java/README.md

 ##registry

-this module set the windows telemetry level to the lowest possible by creating registry key for it.
+this module set the windows telemetry level to the lowest possible by creating registry key for it and setting it to 0.

+The registry key created is:

+HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\DataCollection
+HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Policies\DataCollection\AllowTelemetry